-Cleanliness, safety and suitability of premises and equipment – Carrying out required checks of premises and equipment, implementing cleaning rotas, carrying out safety checks.
+Cleanliness, safety and suitability of premises and equipment.
+Carrying out required checks of premises and equipment, implementing cleaning rotas and carrying out safety checks.

-Receiving and acting on Complaints – Having a complaints policy and procedure in place that is accessible to all and acting in accordance with them when dealing with complaints.
+Receiving and acting on complaints.
+Having a complaints policy and procedure in place that is accessible to all and act in accordance with the policy when dealing with complaints.

-Good governance -Ensuring that all aspects of the workplace are overseen and policies and procedures are implemented and monitored regularly.
+Good governance.
+Ensuring that all aspects of the workplace is overseen and policies and procedures are implemented and monitored regularly.

 Staffing.
 Fit and proper persons employed.
 Fit and proper person requirement for Directors is followed.

 Duty of candour.
 Relevant information must be volunteered to all persons who have or may have been harmed by the provision of services, whether or not the information has been requested and whether or not a complaint or a report about that provision has been made.